 From packing essentials, selecting baby-friendly accommodations and restaurants, understanding airline policies, preparing for the flights, to planning your baby-friendly vacation, we’ll try to cover everything you need to know.
 We’ll also include tips for making the most of your Hawaiian getaway!
 So, whether you’re sunbathing on the beach or exploring vibrant local attractions, we’ve pulled together practical advice to help make your family trip enjoyable and stress-free.

-Of course, since every child is different, not all these tips will apply, but we hope that some of these ideas will help you or inspire you while planning and traveling to Hawaii with your baby!
-If you have any baby travel advice, please make sure to comment below.
+Of course, since every child is different, not all these tips will apply, but we hope that some of these ideas will help or inspire you while planning and traveling to Hawaii with your baby.
+If you have any baby travel advice, please share it in the comments below.
 We love collecting tips for all kinds of family travel!

 Trip Preparations